KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 > source of the `retro_output_final/` retrospective parallel output, which has no
 > equivalent in the replacement.

-> ⚠️ **The AWS Open Data Registry has not caught up (TBD).** As of 2026-08-14 the
-> registry entry `noaa-rrfs` still lists only `arn:aws:s3:::noaa-rrfs-pds`, still carries
-> the "[Prototype]" title, and still describes the `rrfs_public/` ÷ `rrfs_a/` layout.
-It
-> says users would continue to access pre-implementation data "through this bucket" —
-> which turned out not to be what happened.
-There is no registry page, no
-> `docs.opendata.aws` readme (404) and no SNS notification topic for
-> `noaa-rrfs-ops-pds` yet. **This is a documentation gap, not a licensing one:** the
-> bucket is anonymously readable, follows the NODD `-pds` naming convention, and the
-> underlying output is US Government work distributed unrestricted over NOMADS.
-Recheck
-> for a registry entry before citing CC0 specifically for the bucket.

-### What the AWS→NOMADS→S3 sequence cost
+### What the August 2026 transitions cost, and what came back

-Two of the three capabilities lost in the 2026-08-12 cutover came back with the new bucket.
-One did not.
+The 2026-08-12 cutover to NOMADS-only briefly removed three capabilities the AWS prototype had provided.
+Two were restored, in stages, over the following eleven days.

-- **`.idx` sidecars — restored.** Absent from NOMADS throughout; present on every object in `noaa-rrfs-ops-pds`.
+- **`.idx` sidecars — restored.** Absent from NOMADS at the cutover; present on every object in `noaa-rrfs-ops-pds` from 2026-08-13, and on every NOMADS file from some point between August 15 and 21, 2026.
+The addition cannot be dated more precisely because NOMADS retains only two days.
-- **BUFR soundings — restored**, minus the exploded per-station `bufr.CC/` directory.
+- **BUFR soundings — restored.** `rrfs.tCCz.bufrsnd.tar.gz` and `rrfs.tCCz.class1.bufr`
-  Point soundings are outside catalog scope but the loss was worth naming, and so is the recovery.
+  at synoptic cycles, on S3 from 2026-08-13 and on NOMADS from the **2026-08-23 18 UTC cycle** — the 00 and 12 UTC cycles that day return 404, so that is the first cycle carrying them.
+The exploded per-station `bufr.CC/` directory the prototype carried is on neither channel.
+Point soundings are outside catalog scope, but the loss was worth naming and so is the recovery.
-- **Individual ensemble members — still gone.** The prototype carried five RRFS ensemble members under `rrfs_a/rrfsens.YYYYMMDD/CC/m001…m005`, each with `prslev` and `2dfld` on five grids.
+- **Individual ensemble members — never restored.** The prototype carried five RRFS ensemble members under `rrfs_a/rrfsens.YYYYMMDD/CC/m001…m005`, each with `prslev` and `2dfld` on five grids.
 Nothing in the new bucket replaces them, and NOMADS never carried them.
+SCN 26-48 AAC describes the members but gives no output path for them.
   See the [REFS entry](../../../ensemble_models/regional/usa/refs.md#data-availability).
-- **Native-level output — still gone.** The prototype's `natlev.3km.na` files have no successor in either channel.
+- **Native-level output — never restored.** The prototype's `natlev.3km.na` files have no successor in either channel.

 ### NOAAPORT parallel stream